medikoo/npm-cross-link/README.md

 1. If package repository is not setup, it is cloned into corresponding folder (`~/npm-packages/<package-name>` by default).
 Otherwise optionally new changes from remote can be pulled (`--pull`) and committed changes pushed (`--push`)
 2. All maintained project dependencies (also `devDependencies` and eventual `optionalDependencies`) are installed/updated according to same flow.

-   - Not maintained dependencies (not found in `packagesMeta`) if at latest version are ensured to be installed globally and npm linked to global npm folder.
-Otherwise they're installed on spot but with its dependencies contained in dependency folder (not top level node_modules).
+   - Not maintained dependencies (not found in `packagesMeta`) are ensured to be installed in cache and linked (unless they depend on some peer dependencies, then they're copied directly into `node_modules`)
-   - Maintained project dependencies (those found in `packagesMeta`) if referenced version matches local, are simply cross linked, otherwise they're istalled on spot (with its dependencies contained in dependency folder, not top level node_modules).
+   - Maintained project dependencies (those found in `packagesMeta`) if referenced version matches local, are simply cross linked, otherwise they're linked from cache folder

-3. Package is ensured to be linked to global npm folder

 All important events and findings are communicated via logs (level of output can be fine tuned via [LOG_LEVEL](https://github.com/medikoo/log/#log_level) env setting).